campsj/scRNAseq/README.md

 + SLICER

 ## To do
-+ Add script for pseudotime
++ Automate functions for easy analysis